 Get rid of one time items such as razors, plastic cups, dishes, forks, and spoons.

-Pay attention whether an item you buy is produced environmentally friendly, whether its packaging is recyclable or reusable.
+Pay attention whether an item you buy is environmentally friendly, whether its packaging is recyclable or whether it’s reusable.

 Do not use chemical cleaners.
 Also, use natural and reusable cleaning materials to clean at home.

-At the end, don’t forget to unplug yourself from your busy daily life and be mind-friendly to yourself.
+In the end, remember to unplug yourself from your busy daily life and be mind-friendly to yourself.